anirbanbasu/dqa/README.md

 ## Installation

 - Install [`uv` package manager](https://docs.astral.sh/uv/getting-started/installation/).
+- Install self-hosted ([with Docker](https://docs.prefect.io/v3/how-to-guides/self-hosted/server-docker)) a Prefect server by running `docker run -p 4200:4200 -d --restart unless-stopped --name prefect prefecthq/prefect:3-latest -- prefect server start --host 0.0.0.0`. _This is only necessary for [Durable Agents](https://ai.pydantic.dev/durable_execution/overview/) connecting to a self-hosted Prefect server_.
+Note that Durable Agents support is experimental and may be dropped in the future.
 - Install project dependencies by running `uv sync --all-groups`.
 - Configure Dapr to run [with docker](https://docs.dapr.io/operations/hosting/self-hosted/self-hosted-with-docker/).
 - Run `dapr init` to initialise `daprd` and the relevant containers.